Andres2D/2d-blog-nextjs/content/posts/angular-resolvers.md

 isFeatured: true
 ---

-Lest's explain how to use a resolver with a basic Angular application.
+Let's explain how to use a resolver with a basic Angular application.

 ## What's the matter?
-Well, frequently our pages get the content from an API and the API response takes a time.
+Well, frequently our pages get the content from an API, and the API response takes some time.
-Therefore, we are forced to use a loading page or spinner meanwhile the data it's completely resolved.
+Therefore, we are forced to use a loading page or spinner while the data is completely resolved.

 However, there is another way to handle this behavior.

 ## Using resolvers
-Angular has this amazing feature called `resolver` which help us to handle the time between the redirection to a page and the resolution of the necessary data to render the page.
+Angular has this amazing feature called `resolver` which helps us to handle the time between the redirection to a page and the resolution of the necessary data to render the page.

-Angular prevent the load of the page until the data it's completely resolved.
-Thus, our component always it's first rendered with all the data.
+Angular prevents the load of the page until the data is completely resolved.
+Thus, our component is always first rendered with all the data.

-## Let's see it in action
+## Let's see it in action.
-In this example, I'll be using a main page with a button which redirects to another page with fake content.
+In this example, I'll be using a main page with a button that redirects to another page with fake content.

 ![Basic redirect](gif-initial.gif)